sizovs/sizovs.github.io/_posts/2020-07-19-the-code-review.md

 <img src="/images/review_ok.png?new=1" alt="Happy people reviewing code" width="500">

 The difference is in implementation details.
-Code review:
+Remember that code review:

 * is better when you come prepared
 * is better without tools